Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

 <a name="nfr1"></a>

 1. **Photo Gallery Upload Speed**
-    - **Description**: The application should ensure that photo uploads to the gallery are achieved at a minimum of 10mB/s
+    - **Description**: The application should ensure that photo uploads to the gallery are achieved at a minimum of 6s
     - **Justification**:  According to a study of user preference on upload speed, 10mb/s is sufficient to handle photo and video upload.
 Regular photos are usually 4-5 mB in size, rendering 10mB/s an appropriate speed for photo upload.
 A slow upload experience can frustrate users and discourage them from archiving their photos efficiently.
+Therefore, for uploading more than one image to app should not take more than 6s
-2. **Photo Browsing Buffer Time**
+2. **Recommendation Delivery Speed**
-    - **Description**: When retrieving photos and displaying them on the screen, the buffer time should be no more than 2 seconds.
+    - **Description**: When retrieving the recommendation locations, the buffer time should be no more than 2 seconds.
-    - **Justification**:  Conventional photo album apps like IPhone Photos and Google Drive storage of viewing photos have small buffer windows.
-Long buffering time will reduce engagement and lead to impatience.
-We intend that when our app is fetching photo data from database, the time is short and the action swift.
+    - **Justification**:  Companies such as Google recommend server response thresholds to be around 800 milliseconds.
+Hence, we determine a suitable requirement of a response time not exceeding 2 seconds, accounting for both backend server response and Places API response.

 ## 4. Designs Specification